Neighborhoods of RVA: Museum District

 Like many areas of Richmond, the Museum District was originally farmland which later became a crucial asset during the Civil War.
 The Robinson House – now part of the Virginia Museum of Fine Arts (VMFA) campus and under restoration – was originally the primary farmhouse on the land.

 In 1885, “Robert E. Lee Camp No. 1” was set up there and on the surrounding 36 acres now bound by Grove Avenue, Sheppard Street, Kensington Avenue, and the Boulevard.
-A few other structures from that era still stand today including the camp’s restored Gothic Revival chapel.
+A few other

 Places to visit: